What to Do If Your Missouri Doctor Won’t Certify You for Medical Cannabis

 First, you’ll need to determine if you qualify.
 Qualifying conditions include epilepsy, cancer, glaucoma, debilitating psychiatric disorders, intractable migraines, and HIV.
 You can find a complete list on our official Missouri medical marijuana card page.

 If you qualify, you’ll need to schedule an appointment with a physician who specializes in certifying medical marijuana patients.
 Green Health Docs has state-licensed physicians and clinics throughout Missouri, including in Columbia, Joplin, Kansas City, Springfield, St. Louis, and St. Joseph.
-If you can’t make it to one of our clinics in person, we also offer Missouri medical marijuana telemedicine evaluations by phone.
+If you can’t make it to one of our clinics in person, we also offer Missouri medical marijuana online evaluations by phone.

 Schedule your evaluation, and one of our licensed physicians will provide you with your certification if you qualify.
 Once you have your recommendation in hand, simply complete your medical marijuana application through the state Department of Health & Senior Services to receive your card.